ywangd/peek/README.rst

 Sample Usages
 -------------

-Assuming a locally running Elasticsearch cluster, the following sample can be directly copy/paste and executed in a Peek session:
+Assuming a locally running Elasticsearch cluster, start a Peek session with ``peek --hosts localhost:9200 --username elastic``.
+The following sample is a quick guide on Peek usages.

 .. code-block:: javascript